Lober (Mulde)

 The Lober is a river of Saxony and Saxony-Anhalt, Germany.
 It flows into the Mulde near Pouch.
 Its course has been heavily affected by lignite mining; its lower course is a canal, also called Lober-Leine-Kanal.
 The Lober flows through the town Delitzsch.

+Name

+The name could have been derived from the Germanic root *alba- for 'gravel' with an r-suffix and then Slavicized to *Labar-.
+The meaning would therefore have been "river with a gravelly bed".

+Course changes

+The course of the Lober was changed several times to allow the expansion of lignite mining.